exeter-creww/SFM_Precision/README.md

 Structure-from-Motion Photogrammetry: Precision Maps for Ground Control and Directly Georeferenced Surveys’.
 Earth Surface Processes and Landforms 42(12):1769–88. https://doi.org/10.1002/esp.4125).

-This module uses Welford's online algorithm to calculate rolling standard deviation of point locations of a sparse cloud
+This module uses an online algorithm to calculate rolling standard deviation of point locations of a sparse cloud
-in Metashape.
+in Metashape (Welford, 1962).
 The point cloud is produced entirely in Metshape/python, simplifying the workflow.
 This approach is space efficient as it does not require the storage of all point clouds.

 #
 ### Dependencies
 The SFM Precision Module requires Agisoft Metashape version 1.5.4 (*tested only on Windows*)